 What are the benefits of Bilingual Education?

 By teaching children academic subjects in their native language while acquiring English, they learn the language while progressing academically.
 Furthermore, they become fluent and literate in both languages.
-Studies have shown that quality bilingual education can be an effective approach for teaching second language learners.
-Successful programs have found that developing and maintaining the student’s native language does not interfere with English language acquisition but instead enhances it.
+Studies have shown that quality bilingual education can be an effective approach to teaching second language learners.
+Successful programs have found that developing and maintaining the student’s native language does not interfere with English language acquisition but enhances it.

 Related Articles :